lkiesow/leihs-wiki/leihs-Admin-Guide.md

 Once you have tested that everything works correctly, make sure you read through the section below on setting up a real production environment.

-## Users, logins and levels
+## Users, logins and roles

 ### Default admin username/password

 After installation, a default user is created for the Database Authentication module.

 Username: admin
 Password: password

 Please change the admin password immediately after logging in the first time.
 Otherwise other people will also be able to log in using the well known default password.

-If logging in does not work, you should try deleting your browser cache / cookies.
-I had trouble especially with the admin user in Firefox 32.x.
+If logging in does not work, you should try deleting your browser cache/cookies.
+Some users had issues using older versions of Firefox (32.x).

+The roles themselves are described under [Roles](Roles).

 ### Hooking up to LDAP for logins